 Dugongs are members of the Sirenian animal kingdom and share many physical characteristics with manatees.
 In the western Pacific and Indian oceans, they can be found in the shallow coastal waters.

-Like manatees, they are slow-moving, big, gray herbivores that feed on sea grasses.
+Animals like manatees, they are slow-moving, big, gray herbivores that feed on sea grasses.

 Dugongs are marine only animals, not like their manatee cousins, who can also feed in freshwater environments.